Gold Insights: 3 Reasons Why Gold Could Be Higher In 2017

 2) Inflation levels picked up in 2017

 Yes, I just said the "I" word.
 But hey, look at my pretty graph below.
-CPI is barely below 2% now and its back from the 0% bound.
+CPI is barely below 2% now and it's back from the 0% bound.

 It sure looks like the CPI will continue to accelerate further.
 Why?
 The most simple reason is wage pressures in the U.S. Wage inflation has been rising by 3-4% annually based on the recent readings as unemployment moves lower and a shortage of skilled workers persists.
 Higher wages are one of the most potent creators of persistent, higher inflation.

-Therefore another reason for why gold did well in 2017 could be that inflation numbers picked up.
+Therefore, another reason for why gold did well in 2017 could be that inflation numbers picked up.

 This conveniently feeds into my last and favorite point.